 Have you ever had a time in your life when you really thought you'd lost it?
 When everything seemed upside down?

-Let's face it.
-There's a lot about this wild merry-go-round that we call life that can give us the feeling that we have taken a few too many crazy pills.
+Let's face it: there's a lot about this wild merry-go-round that we call life that can give us the feeling that we have taken a few too many crazy pills.
 So here's the real question: what do you do about that feeling?

 Well, if you're Joseph Heller, you write Catch-22, one of the most influential books of all time and a powerful indictment of humanity's most insane practice: war.
-The book—Heller's most famous by far—was published in 1961, in a time when America was between two of its messiest wars.
-The novel looks back at World War II, but in many ways anticipates the anti-war movement as U.S. involvement in Vietnam began to ramp up.
+The book—Heller's most famous by far—was published in 1961, at a time when America was between two of its messiest wars.
+The novel looks back at World War II, but in many ways it anticipates the anti-war movement as U.S. involvement in Vietnam began to ramp up.

 If this sounds a bit hard to follow, it's because, well, war is the ultimate destruction of logic.
 This book has won countless accolades for its ability to drive that point home.
 But don't take our word for it.
 Given its cultural importance, leaving this book off your reading list would just be… insane.

 Let's say you're a twelve-year old kid with thick glasses and a love of all things Guitar Hero (okay, we admit it, we're totally that kid...we're still counting the days until we become real-world Legends of Rock).

 Anyway, you're walking home from school one day and—dun dun dun—along comes the neighborhood bully.
 You know, the one kid who is somehow three times your size and ten times as angry.
 He's had a pretty bad day, so he decides to take his rage out on you: he grabs you and yells, "Gimme your money…or else!"